kakaroto/Beyond20/README.md

 Beyond20: D&D Beyond & Roll20/Foundry VTT Integration
 ==

-[Beyond20](https://beyond20.here-for-more.info/) is a browser extension that integrates the Character Sheet from D&D Beyond into Roll20 & Foundry VTT.
+[Beyond20](https://beyond20.here-for-more.info/) is a browser extension that integrates the Character Sheet from D&D Beyond into Roll20, Foundry VTT & Discord.

 # Install and Use